PiotrMieszczak/Jazzy-HR-Frontend/README.md

 Gnome edit - you can edit name, age, strenght of your favorite gnome.
 Just click on table cell to display form. <br/>

-<b>API will randomly return errors and  it will not get updated data! <br/>
+<b>API will randomly return errors and data will not be stored. <br/>
 Alert 'New data updated' will be displayed upon successful data PATCH.</b>